onqtam/headjack/src/organizing_information.md

 information theory very well could be as important as or even fundamental to matter & the laws of physics and they are tightly interwoven - we should keep that as a perspective - as to why we should strive to optimize it

+unlike text, structured data is easily aggregatable for the purpose of visualization through graphs & charts which makes it easily comprehensible

 spamgularity
 https://twitter.com/DanielleFong/status/1622315719298883584

 signal/noise ratio - language is unbelievably complex and it compacts so much implied and assumed meaning and expressions of truth

+signal/noise reduction & structured data
+less language ==> less need for translation & localization

 new message types!
 extensions to twitter shouldn't clutter the comments like this: